Nelson Velazquez Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective nine K/9, the 10th-best in the league.
+- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees have the eighth-ranked team ERA across all league pitching staffs (3.94).
+- The Yankees have the ninth-ranked team ERA among all league pitching staffs (3.99).

-- Yankees pitchers combine to allow 189 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Yankees pitchers combine to rank 15th in baseball in home runs surrendered (191 total, 1.2 per game).

-- Rodon (3-7) gets the starting nod for the Yankees in his 14th start of the season.
-He's put together a 5.74 ERA in 64 1/3 innings pitched, with 64 strikeouts.
+- The Yankees are sending Schmidt (9-9) to the mound for his 32nd start of the season as he aims for his 10th win.
+He is 9-9 with a 4.65 ERA and 146 strikeouts in 155 2/3 innings pitched.

-- In his most recent time out on Sunday, the lefty threw 6 1/3 innings against the Arizona Diamondbacks, allowing three earned runs while surrendering five hits.
+- In his last appearance on Monday, the righty threw four innings against the Arizona Diamondbacks, giving up two earned runs while surrendering three hits.

-- In 13 games this season, the 30-year-old has a 5.74 ERA and 9 strikeouts per nine innings, while giving up a batting average of .243 to opposing hitters.
+- In 32 games this season, the 27-year-old has put up a 4.65 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .264 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.